 (6) TMDL Requirements.
 Discharge to a county stormwater facility otherwise authorized by this chapter is prohibited where an applicable Total Maximum Daily Load (TMDL) or Water Cleanup Plan for a waterbody specifically precludes or prohibits discharges to the water body.
-Any discharges shall meet ~~the identified additional requirement presented~~water quality criteria found in the TMDL or Water Cleanup Plan WAC 173-201A.
+Any discharges shall meet water quality criteria found in WAC 173-201A.